MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/format-and-formatname-columns.md

 ---
 # Format and FormatName columns

-Format and FormatName are the columns that stores the format values and are used by the controls and UI to know how to display the contents.
+Format and FormatName are the columns that store the format values and are used by the controls and UI to know how to display the contents.

 **Format** is the older column that stored the values used by Microsoft Dataverse.
 To maintain backward compatibility, new formats were not able to be introduced.
 Because of this, some of the API responses won’t align with the new format.
 For `Text` and `Multiline Text` columns, it is recommended to use the `FormatName` column.